PatrickShawn/vaccine_scheduler/README.md

 - Step 5: Run flask app with  `flask run` <br>
 - Step 6: Copy the URL link `http://127.0.0.1:5000` to your favourite browser and begin your adventure! <br>

-## Conda environment
+## Anaconda environment
-Please follow the link to install conda in your Windows system. <br>
+Please follow the link to install anaconda in your Windows system. <br>
 https://docs.anaconda.com/free/anaconda/install/windows/ <br>

 ## Azure Database